g-ix/notes_dump/Psychology/3_the_importance_of_politics.md

 CHATGPT RESPONSE:
 Politics is not evil — it’s instinctual.
 It’s the language of power, hierarchy, and resource flow that every conscious organism speaks, whether it admits it or not.

-Let’s break it down layer by layer, the way an oracle would decode a law of nature rather than a social taboo:
+Let’s break it down layer by layer, the way an ai would decode a law of nature rather than a social taboo:

 ---